triton-inference-server/server/qa/common/README.md

 `--nvidia-visible-devices` reaches both engines.
 That matters more on enroot than it looks: enroot exposes GPUs through its `98-nvidia.sh` hook, which keys entirely off `NVIDIA_VISIBLE_DEVICES` in the container environment and does nothing at all when it is unset.

+The values are the container toolkit's, not ours: `all` for every GPU, `0,1` or a `GPU-…` UUID for specific ones, `none` for no GPU with driver capabilities still enabled, and `void` — which empty and unset also mean — for a runtime that behaves like `runc`, exposing neither. `all` is the default here because it is the documented way to ask for whatever GPUs exist, where `0` assumed an index that a given node need not have.
+An *empty* value falls back to that default rather than being honoured as `void`: it is indistinguishable from a caller forwarding a variable its environment never defined, which is exactly how a CI job came to build without a GPU and fail minutes later inside torch.
 The shell driver never sets it on the enroot path, so enroot builds ran without a GPU and recorded `gpu: null` — invisible for OpenVINO, but TensorRT plan files are compute-capability specific, so the field has to be real.
 The hook's own opt-out value, `none`, is passed through.